Singular foliations with trivial canonical class: Preliminaries

-\begin{cor} Let $\mathcal F$ be a semi-stable foliation on a $n$-dimensional polarized projective variety $(X,H)$.
-If $K\mathcal F \cdot H^{n-1} < 0$ then $\mathcal F$ is a rationally connected foliation. \end{cor} \begin{proof} If $m \gg 0$ and $C$ is a very general curve defined as a complete intersection of elements of $|m H|$ then $T\mathcal F_{|C}$ is a semi-stable vector bundle of positive degree according to \cite[Theorem 6.1]{MR}.
-Therefore every quotient bundle of $T\mathcal F_{|C}$ has positive degree and we can apply \cite[Theorem 2.4]{Hart} to see that $T\mathcal F_{|C}$ is ample.
+\begin{cor} Let $\F$ be a foliation on a $n$-dimensional projective manifold $X$.
+If $T\F$ is semi-stable with respect to a polarization $H$, and $\KF \cdot H^{n-1} < 0$, then $\F$ is a rationally connected foliation. \end{cor} \begin{proof} If $m \gg 0$ and $C$ is a very general curve defined as a complete intersection of elements of $|m H|$, then $T\F_{|C}$ is a semi-stable vector bundle of positive degree according to \cite[Theorem 6.1]{MR}.
+Therefore, every quotient bundle of $T\F_{|C}$ has positive degree, and we can apply \cite[Theorem 2.4]{Hart} to see that $T\F_{|C}$ is ample.
 We apply Theorem \ref{T:MBM} to conclude. \end{proof}

+Quite recently, Campana and Pa\u{u}n obtained an alternative version of the above Corollary, see \cite{CPaun}.

+\begin{thm} Let $\F$ be a foliation on a projective manifold $X$.
+If $\KF$ is not pseudo-effective, then $\F$ is a uniruled foliation. \end{thm}

+While the conclusion is weaker -- a foliation is uniruled if through a general point of the ambient space passes a rational curve everywhere tangent to the foliation --, the hypothesis is not only weaker, but also considerably easier to check.
+This result already appeared implicitly in the proof of Theorem 1.4 of \cite{CPT} but with a gap.